Factors to Consider When Choosing a Business Name

 2. Improving brand awareness

 If you’re just starting out, getting your brand recognised may be your number one challenge.
-This will be even more difficult if there are already others hanging out under the same covering.
-If you’ve already found your domain name with a business name to match, this can be a good sign.
-However it’s always worth doing a quick Google search on those terms and to check sources such as Companies House for businesses that are too closely matched.
+This will be even more difficult if there are already companies out there with a similar name.
+If you’ve already found your business name with a domain name to match, this can be a good sign.
+However, it’s always worth doing a quick Google search on those terms and to check sources such as Companies House for businesses that are too closely matched.
+Names that are too similar can cause confusion especially when it comes to searchability, not to mention the potential legal implications, particularly in related industries.
+A business that has a similar name to your brand name or the business name you desire and operating in the same industry, will probably be ranking in Google so it would likely require a huge amount of effort and resources for you to compete.

 3. Ensuring longevity

 How many of your teenage email addresses do you still use today?
 As we grow, we evolve and change how we present ourselves.
 The same is true for your business.
 If your business has long-term aims to grow and expand make sure you pick a name that can do the same.
-This means removing any dates or popular culture references that won’t be relevant in five, or fifty years time.
-Also thinking about what future skills and areas of expertise your name could cover – you never know where you might end up!
+This means removing any dates, numbers or popular culture references, which might be trendy at the time but probably won’t be in five, ten or fifty years time, nor would it be relevant.
+Also, think about what future skills and areas of expertise your name could cover – you never know where you might end up!
+Amazon, one of the largest and most recognisable commercial online brands, had a tagline which was originally ‘Earth’s biggest bookstore’ but that certainly wouldn’t fit with where the company is today.
+Choosing a name and a tagline that will stand the test of time will go a long way.

 4. Creating variations